babazaroni/RoboND-Kinematics-Project/project_report.md

-#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-And here's where you can draw out and show your math for the derivation of your theta angles.

 The last three joints (4,5,6) form a wrist such that the center of joint 5 is the wrist center.
 No matter what adjustments you make to joint 4,5, or 6 the position in world coordinates of the wrist center will not change.
 The wrist center position is dependant only on joints 1,2,3.
 So we can seperate the inverse kinematics problem, one to find the joint angles 1,2,3 from the wrist position, and the second to find the joint angles 4,5,6 from the orientation of the gripper.
 The orientation is it's roll, pitch and yaw.